Existence of expanders of the harmonic map flow: Introduction

-In section 2 we show a perturbation result for expanders with small energy.
+In section \ref{sec-def-theory-HMF} we show a perturbation result for expanding solutions with small energy.

-Section \ref{sec-hom-Che-Str} defines the notion of homogeneous Chen-Struwe flow and proves the existence of smooth expanding solutions to this flow: Theorem \ref{Chen-Str-app}.
-Section \ref{exi-chen-struwe-section} analyses carefully the properties of the first approximation and reduces the analysis to a fixed point problem.
+Section \ref{sec-hom-Che-Str} defines the notion of homogeneous Chen-Struwe flow and investigates the existence of smooth expanding solutions to this flow as stated in Theorem \ref{Chen-Str-app}.
+Section \ref{sec-first-app} analyses carefully the properties of the first approximation and Section \ref{Section-Fixed-point-formulation} reduces the analysis to a fixed point problem.
 Sections \ref{section-well-def-2} and \ref{section-CS-well-posed} prove this fixed point problem is well-posed in the context of Leray-Schauder degree theory.
-Then Section \ref{sec-a-priori-chen-struwe} starts proving a priori $C^0$ bounds of such expanders.
-Before proceeding to a priori bounds on higher derivatives, Sections \ref{sec-boch-formula-chen-struwe} and \ref{Energy-inequ-section} establish a Bochner formula and a monotonicity formula that are crucial to prove an $\varepsilon$-regularity theorem in this setting: see Section \ref{sec-eps-reg-theo}.
-Then Sections \ref{sec-a-priori-weighted-est} and \ref{sec-a-priori-C1-weighted-Che-Str} take care of bounding such expanding solutions at infinity a priori.
+Before proceeding to a priori bounds on expanding solutions to the Homogeneous Chen-Struwe flow, Sections \ref{sec-boch-formula-chen-struwe} and \ref{Energy-inequ-section} establish a Bochner formula and a local entropy monotonicity formula that are crucial to prove an $\varepsilon$-regularity theorem in this setting: see Section \ref{sec-eps-reg-theo}.
+Then Section \ref{sec-a-priori-chen-struwe} starts proving a priori $C^0$ bounds of such expanding solutions.
+Sections \ref{sec-a-priori-weighted-est} and \ref{sec-a-priori-C1-weighted-Che-Str} take care of bounding such expanding solutions at infinity a priori.
 Section \ref{sec-lip-end-proof} ends the proof of Theorem \ref{Chen-Str-app}.

-Section \ref{section-Taylor} investigates Taylor expansions at infinity of any expanding solutions of the harmonic map flow in terms of the jets of the initial condition at a formal level.
-This section is inspired by a similar expansion for asymptotically conical expanders of the Ricci flow done by Lott and Wilson \cite{Lott-Wil}.
+Finally, Section \ref{section-Taylor} investigates Taylor expansions at infinity of any expanding solutions of the harmonic map flow in terms of the jets of the initial condition at a formal level.
+This section is inspired by a similar expansion for asymptotically conical expanding solutions of the Ricci flow done by Lott and Wilson \cite{Lott-Wil}.\\

+\textbf{Acknowledgments}: The authors wish to thank the anonymous referees for helpful suggestions that improve the exposition of this paper.